tjbanks/core_neuron_test/README.md

 second_test.py - A test to see if i could use one of our labs synapses in core neuron

-bmtk_test.py - builds and then runs a bmtk model, to run with core neuron must use my version of bmtk on my github
+bmtk_test.py - builds and then runs a bmtk model, to run with core neuron must use my version of bmtk on my [GitHub](https://github.com/GregGlickert/bmtk)

 **When compiling mod files you should not compile the mod files in the components/mechanisms folder core neuron does not read those correctly and it casues a strange error and says there are more cells then actually in sim.
 Just compile modfiles in base directory**